DRK-Jingles/The-Haukai-Restaurant/README.md

                             ASSIGNMENT 2 BIT607
 Part1
 A,B)    See https://drk-jingles.github.io/The-Haukai-Restaurant.io for github hosted website or alternatively see "The-Haukai-Restaurant" folder attached for all html,css,js files.

-C)  Accessability Guidelines
+        All validation screenshots can be found in the folder "validation screenshots".

+C)      By using headings i was able to distribute and arrange content within pages.

 D)  See attached file "Privacy Statment for Haukai Restaurant", alternatively follow link in footer to find a copy of privacy statement.

-E)  - Security issues that website designers should consider:
+E)  - Security issues that website designers should consider:       security issues with this website include access to roster systems and potentially client information through the google add ons
     - How HTTp caching and Content Delivery Networks could further improve responsiveness: